voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

     // ...
 ```

-Just like we did on the frontend, we also initialized the same shared data over here (hence, why it's been given that name).
+Here the same shared data is also initialized, like what we saw for the frontend (hence, why it's been given that name).
 Then:

 ```js
 // app-backend/src/index.js